-- The following steps are required to load the operational VistA Imaging System software onto the workstations: - 1.
-Install the latest Windows operating system approved by the VA. - 2.
+The following steps are required to load the operational VistA Imaging System software onto the workstations:

+- 1. Install the latest Windows operating system approved by the VA. - 2.
 Install Kernel Broker client agent Client Agent software. - 3.
 Install Sentillion Vergence Desktop Components. - 4.
 Install VistA Imaging workstation software. - 5.
-Edit the Imaging Workstation Configuration File(MAG308.INI) with the MAGSYS Tool
+Edit the Imaging workstation configuration files according to the steps listed in section 2.5.7.

-2.5.2 Install the latest Windows operating system approved by the VA
+2.5.2 Install the Latest Windows Operating System Approved by the VA

-Install the Windows operating system on the workstation and setup local security policies and virus protection.
-The workstation display resolution should be set to 1024x768 or higher and the color palette should be set to True Color (or the highest available color palette setting).
+Install the Windows operating system on the workstation and set up local security policies and virus protection.
+The workstation display resolution should be set to 1024 x768 or higher and the color palette should be set to True Color (or the highest available color palette setting).
 Windows should be installed and configured similar to any other workstation in the Medical Center.